Associates’ Enterprise Award

 Achievement awards will be available in the areas of research, teaching, and engagement.
 Please note that the category of teaching refers to courses taught at various levels, graduate student supervision, and teaching innovation.
 The category of engagement refers to engagement with the academic community, with student, as well as the business community.

 All full-time and part-time (i.e. non-tenure/sessional) faculty are eligible.

-In the spirit of recognizing that many types of achievements contribute to the faculty’s reputation and development, each award category will use the broadest possible interpretation.
-Eligibility for an award in any one category requires satisfactory performance in the areas of research, teaching, and service.
+In the spirit of recognizing that many types of achievements contribute to the Faculty’s reputation and development, each award category will use the broadest possible interpretation.
+Eligibility for an award in any one category requires satisfactory performance in the areas of research, teaching, and engagement.

 Dr. Brianna Caza ~ Research, Dr. Bruno Dyck ~ Innovation, Dr. Lei Lu ~ Research, Dr. Kelly Main ~ Service, Dr. Raj Manchanda ~ Teaching